Gregory-Potter/millet-dsp/README.md

 ## Repository Organization

-This library largely takes a class-per-file approach.
 The main `MilletDSP` namespace is divided into several other namespaces, which each have their own sub-directory.
-The library does not actually implement interfaces, but I have provided some interface-like quick-references below.
+The library does not actually implement interfaces for these divisions, but there are some interface-like quick-references for them below.

 ### [MilletDSP::Data](./Data/)